-(iii) A recently published systematic review and meta-analysis examined the potential effects of L-carnitine on body weight in adults (Pooyandjoo et al. 2016).
+- (iii) A recently published systematic review and meta-analysis examined the potential effects of L-carnitine on body weight in adults (Pooyandjoo et al. 2016).
 Six studies were included in the meta-analysis of body weight change, however only one of these studies was in healthy (but obese) subjects (Villani et al. 2000; summarised in Appendix 1).
 The authors reported that subjects who received L-carnitine lost more body weight compared with the control group (mean difference: -1.33 kg; 95% confidence interval: -2.09 to -0.57 kg).
 However, a subsequent publication identified that the meta-analysis had mixed studies using L-carnitine alone and L-carnitine in combination with pharmacological therapy and/or diet and lifestyle interventions.
-An analysis of studies that used treatments consisting exclusively of L-carnitine concluded that supplementation had no effect on body weight (Del Vecchio et al. 2017).

-(iv) Supplementation with L-carnitine has been shown to increase plasma carnitine concentrations to a similar degree in both vegetarians and non-vegetarians.
-There is some evidence that muscle carnitine concentration can be increased slightly in vegetarians.
-For example, supplementation with L-carnitine (2000 mg/day for 12 weeks) increased plasma carnitine concentration in both omnivores (by 24%) and vegetarians (by 31%), while muscle carnitine was increased only in vegetarians (by 13%, but still within the normal range of 15-30 mmol/kg muscle, dry weight) (Novakova et al. 2016).
-However, there was no placebo control group in this study and there were no changes in physical performance (cycling power) or aerobic capacity associated with the apparent increase in muscle carnitine.
+An analysis of studies that used treatments consisting exclusively of L-carnitine concluded that supplementation had no effect on body weight (Del Vecchio et al. 2017). - (iv) Supplementation with L-carnitine has been shown to increase plasma carnitine concentrations to a similar degree in both vegetarians and non-vegetarians.
+There is inconsistent evidence that muscle carnitine concentration can be increased slightly in vegetarians.
+For example, supplementation with a high intake of L-carnitine (4000 mg/day as tablets) for 3 months to adult males resulted in a 2-fold increase in plasma total carnitine, however muscle carnitine concentration was unaffected (Wächter et al. 2002).
+On the other hand, in a study in 16 adult male vegetarians and 8 adult male omnivores, supplementation with L-carnitine (2000 mg/day as capsules) for 12 weeks resulted in increased plasma carnitine concentration in both groups (by 24% in omnivores and 31% in vegetarians) while muscle total carnitine was increased only in vegetarians (by 13%, and remained within the normal range) (Novakova et al. 2016).
+However, neither of these studies included a placebo control group and there were no effects on the other parameters investigated by Novakova et al. (2016) [biochemical parameters including skeletal muscle ATP, phosphocreatinine, glycogen and lactate; exercise performance (sustained maximum cycling power) and aerobic capacity (VO2max)].